Lateephah/Nigerian-Poetry-Metaphor-Detection/README.md

 Each concatenated text was transformed into a numerical vector using spaCy embeddings:

-Each sentence became a 300-dimensional dense vector representation an this in turn helped captured the:
+Each sentence became a 300-dimensional dense vector representation an this in turn helped captured the semantic similarity, the contextual relationships and metaphorical meaning from the exercept.

-* semantic similarity
-* contextual relationships
-* metaphorical meaning

 ---